uxweb/sweet-alert/readme.md

 Download the .js and .css from the [website](http://t4t5.github.io/sweetalert/)

-If you are using Laravel Elixir for your front-end workflow, add swet alert with [yarn](https://yarnpkg.com/) or nmp
+If you are using Laravel Elixir for your front-end workflow, add swet alert with [yarn](https://yarnpkg.com/) or npm

 using Yarn:
 ```php